contentauth/c2pa-python-example/tests/README.md

 ## Prerequisites

-1. Install Python Dependencies:
+1. Install Python dependencies.
+Enter this command in the top level of the repo:

    ```bash
    pip install -r requirements.txt
    ```

-2. Run signing server (`app.py`).
+2. Run the signing server (`app.py`).
 It uses local certificates and must be accessible to the client:

    ```bash
    python app.py
    ```

-3. Provide image files to be signed.
+3. Run the client as explained below to submit images for the server to sign.

 ## Usage